Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_06.md

 + self-organization has been regulated and shaped into self improvement

-A. adds the growth aspect to wisdom:
+Aristotle adds the growth aspect to wisdom:
 + create your virtual engine: set of virtues that regulate growth
 + so that you actualize your potential

-Akrasia:
+**Akrasia**:

 + deep form of foolishness that comes from a lack of character
-+ (bad translation: lack of will (<-- Protestant))
+	+ (bad translation: lack of will (Protestant)
 + you know what's right to do, but you don't do it
     + you have the right believes, but you don't have sufficient character (not trained skills and sensibilities)
-+ != ignorance: you don't know what is the right thing
++ `!=` ignorance: you don't know what is the right thing

 #### What is it to living up to your potential